samuelwu90/casper-sidebar/README.md

 Please visit [Ghost](http://github.com/tryghost/ghost/)'s website for more info.

 Changes from the original:
-*Blog title/description now appear in a sidebar *Sidebar contains about me, projects, contact links *Post date appears before tags in blurbs
+0.Blog title/description now appear in a sidebar 0.Sidebar contains about me, projects, contact links 0.Post date appears before tags in blurbs
-*Author image removed from blurbs (for single author blogs) *Fill-the-screen cover image has been removed
+0.Author image removed from blurbs (for single author blogs) 0.Fill-the-screen cover image has been removed

 ## Copyright & License